Lucas Baiano

-Lucas R. Baiano (born July 20, 1988) is an Emmy Award Judging, American political and commercial filmmaker, referenced as “one of the most impressive millennial-generation ad-makers”.
-Baiano has directed for Hillary Clinton, John McCain, The Republican Governors Association, Tim Pawlenty, Rick Perry, Chris Christie Mitch McConnell, Donald Trump.
+Lucas R. Baiano (born July 20, 1988) is an Emmy Award Judging, Cannes Lions featured, American political and commercial filmmaker, referenced as “one of the most impressive millennial-generation ad-makers”.
+Baiano has directed for Hillary Clinton, John McCain, The Republican Governors Association Tim Pawlenty, Rick Perry, Chris Christie Mitch McConnell.
 Commercially including Google and BMW.
 Baiano has been featured in Time (magazine), Forbes, GQ, The Wall Street Journal, The New York Times, Vanity Fair (magazine) and cited in First Cameraman: Documenting the Obama Presidency in Real Time, written by Arun Chaudhary, Barack Obama's White House Cameraman and Collision 2012: Obama vs. Romney and the Future of Elections in America written by bestselling author Dan Balz.

 Early life

 Born in Niagara Falls, Ontario, to an Italian-Canadian father and Irish-American mother, Baiano is a dual-citizen of Canada and the United States.
 His first recognized film was presented to the United Nations at the age of 16 as part of The Holocaust and United Nations Outreach Programme.
 Baiano would go on to form a film company in which he acquired corporate clients at the same age.
 Baiano attended Seneca College, Toronto, new media and broadcast studies, subsequently, he dropped out after a year-in-a-half to pursue political ad making.